Rapid Software Testing

 developed by James Bach and Michael Bolton

-A course, a mind-set, and a skill set about how to do excellent software testing in a way that is very fast, inexpensive, credible, and accountable.
+A mind-set, and a skill set, and classes on how to do excellent software testing in a way that is very fast, inexpensive, credible, and accountable.

-Hello and welcome to the DevelopSense Web page!
+Hello and welcome to the DevelopSense Web site!
 I'm your host, Michael Bolton.

 Since 1998, I have travelled more than a million miles to provide training and consulting services in testing and quality for companies, teams, and individuals.